FallRoborex/FallRoborex/README.md

 - 👋 Hi, I’m Roberto Ramirez or @FallRoborex
 - 👀 I’m interested in video games and basketball
-- 🌱 I’m currently learning python, html, and css.
+- 🌱 I’m currently learning python, java, and server developtment
 - 💞️ I’m looking to collaborate on BtyePSU website and bot
 - 📫 How to reach me robertoramirezgalan04@gmail.com